mandimf/BugFarm/Open-Source-Tools-and-Resources.md

 This open project, available on Instructables here [http://www.instructables.com/id/10-Smartphone-to-digital-microscope-conversion/](http://www.instructables.com/id/10-Smartphone-to-digital-microscope-conversion/) has plans for an easy to build (~$10) platform that converts your smartphone into a microscope
 (Tiny Farms team has built one of these and it's awesome!)

+***

+### APDuino

+[http://apduino.org/](http://apduino.org/) - An open source platform built to manage controlled environment agriculture like hydroponics and acquaponics using inexpensive Arduino micro-controllers and sensors.
+The project provides a web-based platform to manage sensor-actuator logic so no real programming experience is necessary!
+This could be particularly useful for larger scale operations that require more active environmental management and have enough at stake to warrant real-time remote alerts when something's broken or out of balance.